Tank Chart

 Commercial Uses: Heating, commercial cooking, dry cleaning, crop drying, and temporary heating.

-Notes: 500-gallon tanks come in either above ground or underground versions.
+Notes: 500-gallon tanks come in either above-ground or underground versions.
 This tank size will be appropriate for most houses ranging from 2,500 to 4,500 square feet.
 This is the smallest tank size that metered systems for communities or shared commercial buildings will be drawn from.

 Placement Restrictions: The minimum distance from a building is 10 feet.
 The minimum distance from a source of ignition is 10 feet.
 The minimum distance from a property line is also 10 feet.